-Dogs can travel in the front seat of your vehicle as long as you use one of the ways of restraining animals mentioned; the seat is pushed as far back as it can be and the airbag is disabled.
+Dogs can travel in the front seat of your vehicle as long as you use one of the ways of restraining animals mentioned.
+Driving with a dog can be dangerous if they fidget a lot and the seat must be pushed as far back as it can be and the airbag disabled.
 An airbag inflates with so much force your dog can be crushed or even killed should it be activated in a collision.
-So perhaps a harness, belt harness, pet carrier cage or dog guard for the back seats are a better option just in case you forget.
+So perhaps a harness, belt harness, pet carrier cage or a guard for the back seats are a better option just in case you forget.

 If you are travelling with your four-legged friend or other animals, these are some important Do’s and Dont’s

 Take at least 5 litres of water so your pet can have regular drinks and there is enough to cool them down should they get overheated; cars get extremely hot, especially on long journeys, so keep the air conditioning on and use window shades.

 2) Don’t let Dogs Put Their Heads Out of the Window

 This is a very dangerous habit; your dog could be hit by flying debris or get dust, sand or stones in their eyes.
 Pooches have also been known to jump out of the windows.
 Yes, it does happen more than you think and can cause serious injury, even death.